cheat-sheets/game-theory-cheat-sheet/README.md

 #### Theorem

-With median voting a condorcet winner always exists with an odd number of voters.
+With median voting a condorcet winner always exists if there is an odd number of voters.

 ---